 While filing a wrongful death lawsuit isn’t foremost on your mind while you’re reeling from your loved one’s death, Gordon & Gordon strongly advises you to act as quickly as possible.
 The one-year statute of limitations’ deadline in Louisiana for filing a wrongful death lawsuit is strict and inflexible.

 To learn more about whether the death of your loved one can be civilly pursued in a wrongful death lawsuit, there’s no need to wait until regular office hours.
-Call Gordon & Gordon 24/7 at 318-716-HELP.
+Call wrongful death attorneys Gordon & Gordon 24/7 at 318-716-HELP.
 You can also fill out a quick online form to schedule a free consultation!